DFE-Digital/npq-registration/docs/analytics_export.md

 1. Set the `BIGQUERY_DFE_ANALYTICS_API_JSON_KEY` environment variable, or set the credentials on the review app using `rails credentials:edit`
 1. Enable the DfE Analytics feature flag in the admin console
 1. DfE Analytics events should be viewable on the GCP BigQuery console, in the `npq_events_review` dataset

+To get access to the GCP BigQuery console, you need to have a GCP account (requested via the IT Help Centre), then access to the BigQuery project can be requested on `#twd_data_insights`.

 ## Creating datasets and tables